Pituivan/UnityPlayerPrefsManager/README.md

-# Code Utils for Unity
+# Unity Player Prefs Manager
 Provides an Editor Window for managing player prefs directly from the editor.

 ## Installation 💾